Kidney Week 2019: Abstract FAQs

 Abstracts can be withdrawn through June 30, 2019, and late-breaking clinical trials can be withdrawn through September 30, 2019 by emailing email@example.com.
 Please note the abstract number in the email subject line and the lead author's name in the email body.
 Abstract submission fees are nonrefundable.
 After these dates, withdrawal requests will be accepted on a case-by-case basis, but the abstracts may appear in meeting publications.

 What is an embargo, and why does ASN enforce it?

 An embargo is a request by ASN that information provided in an abstract submitted for ASN Kidney Week will not be shared until after the embargo is lifted.
 ASN enforces the embargo to ensure the science presented at Kidney Week is novel.

 When will accepted abstracts be published and the embargo lifted?

 Any information beyond what is contained in the four corners of the abstract may not be released until ASN lifts the embargo.
-With permission of the authors, ASN may selectively lift embargo prior to presentation at Kidney Week to coincide with ASN Kidney Week press briefing schedules or other press promotion.
+With permission of the authors, ASN may selectively lift embargo prior to presentation at the Kidney Week meeting to coincide with the Kidney Week press briefing schedules or other press promotion.

-Accepted late-breaking clinical trials (both for oral presentations and posters) are under embargo until presentation on November 19, 2016.
+Accepted late-breaking clinical trials (both for oral presentations and posters) are under embargo until presentation at Kidney Week.

 How will I be notified if ASN has selected my abstract for a press briefing or other press promotion?